Nanakra/Rakkle-1.3/README.md

 See the Size Comparision.png for an example.
 Size is compared to the following: Titan Boa, Kurin, Rakkle, Orassan.

+If you want that Titan Boa, that is from the Megafauna mod here: https://steamcommunity.com/sharedfiles/filedetails/?id=1055485938

 Only changes were made for the 1.3 version of this mod.

 I make no promises that any other version will work as I have not altered or tested them.